 Chapter 1 of this Toolkit summarizes the growing body of research that demonstrates the value of evidence-based teaching practices and their impact on student learning.
-It highlights key that students' experiences in the classroom and with faculty are one of the most important factors in student outcomes ranging from persistence, graduation, sense of belonging, and academic self-efficacy to other important psychosocial outcomes associated with learning and graduation."
+It highlights key

 Changing pedagogy at scale requires broad effort.
 Faculty must be engaged to adapt, test, and refine new approaches to fit campus contexts.
 Faculty work must be understood as part of the larger educational ecosystem.
 We must go deeper to spur systemic change, creating the conditions needed for individual and collective transformation of practice.

-active learning and culturally inclusive pedagogies that have been shown to advance equity while building student engagement, retention, and achievement.
+As a field, how can we do more to support these proven approaches to learning and teaching quality?
+Our effort cannot focus on hectoring faculty or offering cookie cutter prescriptions.
+Changing pedagogy and practice at scale requires broad, sustained, and thoughtactive learning and culturally inclusive pedagogies that have been shown to advance equity while building student engagement, retention, and achievement.
 When done well, accelerated remediation and High-Impact Practices (HIPs) such as First-Year Experience, Undergraduate Research, and ePortfolios have demonstrated similar impact.
 "Study after study," writes USC educational researcher Adrianna Kezar, "demonstrates ful effort.
 Faculty must be engaged to consider, adapt, test, and refine new approaches to fit campus contexts.
 Faculty work must be understood as part of the larger educational ecosystem.
 We must go deeper to spur systemic change, generating the conditions and support needed for individual and collective transformation of practice.